DonielMoins/FortnineTemplater/README.md

 For storing pre-made profiles, I chose [hjson](https://hjson.github.io) because of the following reasons:

-1. It's pretty hard to f*ck up.
+1. It's pretty hard to mess up.
 2. You can add **comments**.
 3. No need for quotes.
-4. Serialize friendly (comes from json).
+4. Serializer-able (comes from json).
 5. And most importantly, human friendly json.